-Okay let’s get down to answering this million dollar question what exactly is the difference between lead acid and tubular battery used with home ups and inverters in India?
+Okay, let’s get down to answering this million-dollar question what exactly is the difference between lead-acid and tubular batteries used with home ups and inverters in India?
 Spoiler alert!
-A tubular battery is actually a type of lead acid battery.
+A tubular battery is actually a type of lead-acid battery.
 You’ll soon find out how.

 Choosing the right battery for your inverter can be a task and we hope to clear some of your doubts through this article!